 Use Standby Generators for Emergency Power

-An emergency source of power is important during a flood for farms with critical equipment and for homes for pumps and heating, particularly in areas that may experience power interruption.
+An emergency source of power is important during a winter storm for farms with critical equipment and for homes for pumps and heating, particularly in areas that may experience power interruption.

-“A standby electric generator could prevent costly losses during a power failure,” says Ken Hellevang, North Dakota State University Extension Service agricultural engineer and flooding expert.
+“A standby electric generator could prevent costly losses during a power failure,” says Ken Hellevang, North Dakota State University Extension Service agricultural engineer.
 “However, you need to follow some basic safety rules when using a standby generator.”

 Do not operate the generator in an enclosed or partially enclosed space.
-Gasoline or diesel engines may produce deadly levels of carbon dioxide.
-Carbon dioxide can accumulate in a building even with a large door, such as an open garage door.
-Wind blowing into an attached garage can push the carbon dioxide into the house.
+Gasoline or diesel engines may produce deadly levels of carbon monoxide and carbon dioxide.
+Carbon monoxide can accumulate in a building even with a large door, such as an open garage door.
+Wind blowing into an attached garage can push the carbon monoxide into the house.
 If a generator is operated in an enclosed building, the engine exhaust must be vented outdoors away from the building using engine exhaust ducting.